 Laminate sheets are made by bonding together two or more layers of materials.
 Laminate sheets from plastics are glued to wood to make the surface aesthetic.
 These sheets are manufactured by laminating different types of papers with formaldehyde.
 Also known as sun mica

-Laminate: Laminate is very easy to maintain, since it doesn’t need to polish, refinish or colour it regularly.
+Laminate: Laminate is very easy to maintain since it doesn’t need to polish, refinish or color it regularly.
 It results out best for Indian home furniture’s.

-Veneer: Contrary to laminate, it is awfully easy to refinish veneer furniture’s.
+Veneer: Contrary to laminate, it is awfully easy to refinish veneer furniture.
 You can paint or stain veneer pieces as per your choice.
 Veneer has to be polished frequently to retain the look.

-Veneer: Veneer has got more uniform appearances such that it always get match with existing furniture in the house.
+Veneer: Veneer has got more uniform appearances such that it always get matches existing furniture in the house.
 Veneer gets scratched easily compared to both laminate and solid wood.
-High maintenance is required for the veneer home furniture’s.
+High maintenance is required for the veneer home furniture.

-Laminate: Laminate is which cost only quarter of solid wood and veneer, since for moderate price and good quality furniture the best choice is always is laminate.
+Laminate: Laminate is which cost only a quarter of solid wood and veneer since for moderate price and good quality furniture the best choice is always is laminate.

-Veneer: Veneer is the one which cost higher than laminate but when in comparison to solid wood it is lower cost.
+Veneer: Veneer is the one which costs higher than laminate but when in comparison to solid wood it is lower cost.
 The price of veneer always depends upon the quality of the wood.

 Laminate: Confer to their quality laminates are mainly used in kitchen cabinets.
-Laminates can also use in wardrobes, flooring and also for other furniture’s.
+Laminates can also use in wardrobes, flooring, and also for other furniture.

-Veneer: Veneer is mainly used in furniture where you need focal points or statement of pieces, as a result of their extraordinary look and aesthetic characters.
+Veneer: Veneer is mainly used in furniture where you need focal points or statements of pieces, as a result of their extraordinary look and aesthetic characters.